dotswg/dots-requirements/draft-ietf-dots-requirements.md

   Denial-of-service considerations are discussed in detail in [RFC4732].

 DDoS attack target:
 : A network connected entity with a finite set of resources, such as network bandwidth,  memory or CPU, that is the focus of a DDoS attack.
-Potential targets include servers, services and applications.
+Potential targets include network elements, servers, and services.

 DDoS attack telemetry:
 : Collected behavioral characteristics defining the nature of a DDoS attack.
-  This document makes no assumptions regarding telemetry collection methodology.

 Countermeasure:
 : An action or set of actions taken to recognize and filter out DDoS attack